Preston Edwards

-Preston Matthew Edwards (born 5 September 1989) is an English footballer who plays as a goalkeeper for Cheshunt.
+Preston Matthew Edwards (born 5 September 1989) is an English footballer who plays as a goalkeeper for Dulwich Hamlet.

 Club career

 On 4 September 2007, Edwards made his first professional appearance for Millwall when coming on as a sub against Swansea City in the Football League Trophy first round.

 In January 2009, he joined Isthmian League Premier Division club Dover Athletic on loan after an injury to the club's first-choice goalkeeper, John Whitehouse.
 He made his debut in a 0–0 draw against local rivals Ramsgate.
 Whilst at Dover Athletic, he helped them secure the title and promotion to the Conference South.
 On 22 June 2009, he rejected a new one-year deal from Millwall, and was therefore out of contract and released.

 At the start of the 2009–10 season, Edwards signed for Grays Athletic along with eight other players.
 On 24 March 2010, Edwards played in a behind closed doors reserve match for Crystal Palace against Millwall.
 He was released at the end of the 2009–10 season.

 Edwards signed for Ebbsfleet United on 28 July 2010, after a successful trial period.

 He became a YouTube sensation in February 2011, racking up over eight million views (as of late June 2014), after being sent off just ten seconds into a 3–0 defeat to Farnborough.
 This is believed to be a record for a goalkeeper.

 Despite this setback, Preston became a fan favourite amongst club fans and a key asset for the club.
 After promotion, Preston asserted himself as Ebbsfleet number one before an ankle injury cut his season short.
 Despite the club finishing second bottom of the Conference Premier in the 2012–13 season, Edwards drew praise from many for his performances throughout the season and went on to dominate the club's end of season awards ceremony, winning a large majority of the trophies on offer including the Players player of the year and the Fans player of the year award.
 Although it was rumoured that his services were wanted by John Still, the recently appointed manager of Luton Town, Edwards signed a new contract with the club, keeping him on for the 2013–14 season.